Combinatorial frameworks for cluster algebras: Introduction

-Conjecturally, the framework also contains information about denominator vectors, based on a new general conjecture relating denominator vectors to $\g$-vectors: For acyclic $B$, we define an explicit linear map with an easily computed inverse and conjecture (as Conjecture~\ref{nu conj}) that the map relates denominator vectors to $\g$-vectors for cluster variables outside the initial seed.
-The conjecture is easily verified when $B$ is $2\times 2$, and we prove the conjecture when $B$ is of finite Cartan type (i.e.\ when the Cartan companion of $B$ is of finite type).
+The framework may also contain information about denominator vectors.
+For acyclic $B$, we define an explicit linear map with an easily computed inverse and conjecture (as Conjecture~\ref{nu conj}) that the map relates denominator vectors to $\g$-vectors for cluster variables outside the initial seed.
+The conjecture is easily verified when $B$ is $2\times 2$, and we prove the conjecture when $\Cart(B)$ is of finite type.

 A framework is \newword{complete} if $G$ is a regular graph of the correct degree, and a complete framework models the entire exchange graph of the cluster algebra.
 We define some other conditions on frameworks in Section~\ref{global sec}, including the notions of an \newword{exact} framework and a \newword{well-connected polyhedral} framework.
 When the framework is complete and exact, the graph $G$ is isomorphic to the exchange graph.
 When the framework is also polyhedral and well-connected, it defines a fan that coincides with the fan of $\g$-vectors.
 The existence of a complete, exact and/or well-connected polyhedral framework for $B$ implies several of the conjectures from \cite{FZ-CDM,ca4}.
-See Theorem~\ref{complete conj} and Corollaries~\ref{exact conj} and~\ref{polyhedral conj} for details.
+See Theorem~\ref{complete conj} and Corollaries~\ref{exact conj} and~\ref{polyhedral conj} for details, and see Section~\ref{sec:defns} for a table of our definitions.

 Frameworks are not only a convenient way to create models of cluster algebras, but in fact they are, conjecturally, the \emph{only} way to create models.
 This idea is made precise in Theorem~\ref{T model} and Corollary~\ref{identity model}, which state that, assuming some conjectures from \cite{ca4}, every cluster algebra defines a framework.
 The theorem and corollary, together with the recipes in Theorem~\ref{framework summary} for reading off combinatorial information from a framework imply that every model for principal coefficients and/or $\g$-vectors and/or (conjecturally) denominator vectors \emph{is} a framework.